 The Elements of A Loading Dock

-There are many different elements of a loading dock that help with both functionality and efficiency.
+Many different elements of a loading dock help with both functionality and efficiency.
 Here are some of the key features.

 Leveler Plate

 A leveler plate is a piece of equipment located inside of the building.
 It’s often found in a pit in the building’s concrete at the dock door.
-Its function is to safely get the loading apparatus, like a forklift, from the building into the truck’s trailer.
+Its function is safely getting the loading apparatus, like a forklift, from the building into the truck’s trailer.

 A leveler must match the height of the truck, so it’s important it has the ability to smoothly adjust and transition its surface from the inside of the building to the trailer.
 The three most common pit levelers are mechanical, hydraulic, and air-powered.

-• Air-powered levelers are an economical alternative to hydraulic levelers.
-Like hydraulic levelers, they are powered by a push-button, but instead of cylinders, an airbag or bellows system is used to raise and lower the deck.
+- Air-powered levelers are an economical alternative to hydraulic levelers.
+Like hydraulic levelers, they are powered by a push-button, but instead of cylinders, an airbag or bellows system raises and lowers the deck.

 Edge and Vertical Dock Levelers